singserve/Distributed-KV-Cache-Storage-System/README.md

 uv pip3 install mooncake-transfer-engine
 ```
 #### configuartion
-using 2 machines for decode and prefill node. set metadata server on prefill machine. set master server on prefill machine.
+using 2 machines for decode and prefill node seperately. set metadata server on prefill machine. set master server on prefill machine.
 prepare a `mooncake.json` file for prefill node. (tcp)
 ```C
 {